 Not into running?

 How about writing?
 Or just reading?
 The writers' festival has some exciting events to keep you interested in literature, poetry, conversation or workshops.

 The festival brings together Australian and international authors, really interesting and inspirational people, whether philosophers, journalists, international prize winning authors, emerging writers or activists.

 Back in 2014, Vince Gilligan the creator and producer of the famous Breaking Bad show that captured audiences around the world was present.
 And in 2013 one highlight was meeting and listening to the people behind Obama's digital campaigns for presidency.

-The sails of the Opera House will be full of light and colour again between 25th of May and 16th of June 2018.
+The sails of the Opera House will be full of light and colour again between the end of May and beginning of June 2019.

 Click on the images on your right to see more pictures from previous editions of the Vivid Festival.

 There are many other great shows and concerts around the city so check out ticketing websites.

 Have a great autumn!